Updated: Aug 12, 2021

 Am I really saying that all illness, even the large, terrible, no-one-should-have-to-deal-with-this illnesses are just messages that the body (your soul/God/the Divine/the Universe) is sending that something is wrong?
 Well, yes.
 I know it seems like an unfeeling oversimplification, but that is essentially what is going on.

 Why do I believe this?
 Well, because of the thousands of stories I have heard from people about how illnesses have changed their lives.
-How it gave them a course correction to take them out of that job, that marriage, that place, or that situation that was wrong for them.
+How it gave them a course correction to take them out of that job, that marriage, that church, or that situation that was wrong for them.
 How the illness led them to find the life they had always wanted or the person they were meant to live with or even the reconciliation they were supposed to complete.
 How it helped them find their spiritual path, live their life's purpose, get real about their past, and heal family trauma.
-There are even stories of people who died of their disease, but the journey of trying to heal brought a whole new level of life to them that would not be possible otherwise.
+There are even stories of people who died of their disease, but the journey of trying to heal brought a whole new level of life to them that would not have been possible otherwise.
 I have to admit that I don’t love the endings of those types of stories, but I have to acknowledge that for some it appears to be a valid path of peace and healing.
-Illness isn’t fun or desirable, but in a strange way it can be a door to a whole new, blessed way of being.
+Illness isn’t fun or desirable, but in a strange way it can be a door to a whole new way of being.

 Now, for every story of transformation that occurs as a result of illness you can probably think of one or two that end poorly.
 The sufferers never get through the hard stuff, they never find the blessing in the challenge, or things just keep getting worse.
 I have to wonder, are these people so caught up in the fight response they never take a moment to stop and listen for the message in the illness?
 To really listen at a soul and energy level?
-I can’t say this is true for everyone, but I could name a few examples in which this was the case.
+I can’t say this is true for everyone, but I could name a few examples I know of in which this was the case.

 I don’t in any way want to minimize the great suffering that can come from illness.
 I see so many people suffering through what feels like senseless agony.
-If I had a magic wand to wave and get rid of cancer, ALS, Alzheimer’s, dementia, fibromyalgia, Crohn's disease, and more I would do it.
+If I had a magic wand to wave and get rid of cancer, ALS, Alzheimer’s, dementia, fibromyalgia, Crohn's disease, and the rest, I would do it.
 I’d very much prefer that we learn our lessons another way, with less pain and suffering.
 Unfortunately, this is the world we have right now and this is the way our messages come.
 Honestly, I wonder if in some way the increasing severity of the illnesses we see in the world is a direct result of our increasing ability to ignore our own bodies, souls, minds, relationships, and communities.
 We’ve so completely lost touch with what it means to be healthy humans that maybe it is only severe illness, on the personal and collective levels, that will break through our bubble of ignorance and alert us to the problems.

 So is illness the enemy?
 Not really.
 It’s unwanted and undesirable, but it doesn’t have to be senseless.
 Illness brings misery in one hand and a message in the other.
 So even though your whole being goes into fight mode when it shows up (as it should) you also need to take some time to relax into it and ask, what is this trying to tell me?
 Sometimes the answer is easy (stop working so hard and get some rest) and sometimes the answer is harder (it’s time to change your whole life and start over).
 If you don’t listen, though, you’ll never know what the message is.